Getting started

 In order to verify the connection, the robot’s brakes need to be unlocked in Desk and the activation device needs to be relased so that the robot is ready for execution indicated by blue LED mode.

-Enabling the FCI mode
+Activating the FCI mode

 FCI mode in Panda

-After enabling the FCI mode, a pop-up as shown below is appearing.
+After Activating the FCI mode, a pop-up as shown below is appearing.
 This pop-up indicates that the FCI mode is currently active and that Desk interactions are not allowed while it is active.
 This pop-up needs to remain open while working with FCI.
 Further information about Single Point of Control (SPoC) can be found in the manual shipped with the robot which can also be found in our Franka World Hub.

 FCI mode in Franka Research 3